Loss Of Appetite With IBS: 8 Causes Explained.

 - Associated Unexplained fever.

-- Any other associated symptoms that are not typical for your IBS such as blood in the stool, vomiting, irregular or very fast heartbeats, extreme dizziness, or vertigo.
+- Any other associated symptoms that are not typical for your IBS include blood in the stool, vomiting, irregular or fast heartbeats, extreme dizziness, or vertigo.

 How can you (exactly) define your specific cause and regain your appetite again?